 The Ultimate Makeup Guide For Beginners

 If you’ve ever walked into Sephora or Ulta Beauty and felt slightly overwhelmed by the thousands of beauty products on offer, we totally get it.
-Even for certified beauty junkies, it can be a little confusing trying to decide what products you need and how they’re going to up your makeup game.
+Even for certified beauty pros, it can be a little confusing trying to decide what products you need and how they’re going to up your makeup game.
 So we decided it was time to take it back to basics, especially for makeup beginners, and explain the purpose of each product; from a foundation and concealer to a primer or contour.
 Here’s the ultimate makeup guide for beginners:

 Primer: A primer is designed to create an even base for makeup application.
 It’ll help your makeup last longer and depending on the primer, it can help diminish the appearance of pores, balance redness, hydrate your skin, and even protect your skin from free radicals.
 Different primers also have different finishes, like matte or dewy, to cater to your skin type.
 Check out our guide to finding your perfect primer here.
 Primer should be applied after your skincare routine and SPF.

 Foundation: Foundation is designed to smooth and even out your complexion.
-Coverage is the most important thing to consider; light coverage creates a thin veil and is ideal for those who love a natural look or want freckles to show through your makeup, while full-coverage foundation tends to have a thicker consistency and is ideal if you want a product that will conceal acne, pigmentation or acne scars.
+Coverage is the most important thing to consider; light coverage creates a thin veil and is ideal for those who love a natural look or want freckles to show through their makeup, while full-coverage foundation tends to have a thicker consistency and is ideal if you want a product that will conceal acne, pigmentation or acne scars.
 Find out our fave foundations here.

 Concealer: Concealer can be used to brighten the undereye and conceal dark circles, cover blemishes or marks, and even help contour and snatch the face.
 Concealers usually come in a medium to full coverage formula and can have a matte, dewy or radiant finish.
 Check out our go-to concealers.